A Day in the Life of an Investment Banking Director at Baird

 After slogging away as an analyst and associate, working 93-hour workweeks, making under a measly $247,000 per year, you finally make it to VP.
 And that's when the big bucks start rolling in.
 As a vice prez, you spend a few years leaving the office before midnight, lead a few deals, earning your bank some bank, and then what happens?

 That's right, bigger bucks, the babes, the folding chair, and one step away from mighty MD land.

-7:30 a.m.
-Wake up and check my Blackberry.
-Typically I'll have 15 to 20 messages in my inbox and today's no different.
+7:30 AM: Wake up and check my phone.
+Typically I'll have 15 to 20 emails and today's no different.
 Half are industry-related (one's from MergerMarket, revealing yesterday's announced deals in my industry; another's from our equity capital markets desk, with all the public filings in my industry).
 Of the other half, five are spam and five I have to respond to.
-Of those, one is from a European client and I spend 15 minutes responding.
+Of those, one is from a European client.
+It's night there; I spend 15 minutes responding.

-5:00 p.m.
-Work on a one page overview of what I'm going to present at the upcoming trade show.
+5:00 PM: Work on a one page overview of what I'm going to present at the upcoming trade show.
 It's a marketing handout piece.
-It just came back from desktop publishing.
+It just came back from our support team.
 I mark it up.

 6:00 PM: Do some filing with regards to transactions that I closed at the end of 2010.

 6:30 PM: Clean up my inbox, sending any last emails I need to send.
 Create a to-do list for tomorrow and make sure there isn't anything I hadn't done.
 Realize I need to send an email regarding a conversation I had earlier in the day (about a potential buyer for a firm we're selling).
 It's a one page email.
 I craft it and send.

 7:30 PM: Leave the office.
 Back to the Brown Line.